johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-01-20-typescript-using-functions-with-union-types/index.md

 ## A new dawn

 TypeScript 1.4 has shipped and Union Types are with us.
 We can do better than `any`.
-So what does `<a href="https://github.com/borisyankov/DefinitelyTyped/blob/30ce45e0e706322f34608ab6fa5de141bba59c90/angularjs/angular-route.d.ts">angular-route.d.ts</a>` look like now we have Union Types?
+So what does [`angular-route.d.ts`](https://github.com/borisyankov/DefinitelyTyped/blob/30ce45e0e706322f34608ab6fa5de141bba59c90/angularjs/angular-route.d.ts) look like now we have Union Types?

 ```ts
 declare module ng.route {